 Sending crude to Northern Europe from Novy Port is an optimum solution in all sorts of ways: it is, geographically, the nearest field to this import-dependent region — which, moreover, specialises in refining light (low-sulphur) oils such as Novy Port oil (which has a lower sulphur content than both Russian Urals blend and Brent crude).

-Until May 2016, oil was loaded onto tankers from onshore infrastructure, using temporary lines (hoses).
-Today, shipments are undertaken all year round from the Arctic Gates terminal.
+Crude offloading to tankers is undertaken from the Arctic Gates terminal.
 Due to the shallow waters around the coast, together with constant alluvial currents, siting the terminal onshore proved impossible.
 Ultimately, the choice was made in favour of a single-point mooring, 3.5 kilometres from the shore, where very large crude tankers (VLGTs or “super-tankers”) can be loaded safely.

 Based onshore, the terminal connects the automated combined feed-and-fibre-optic-cable system and the crude-delivery pipeline.
 In order to maintain the specific pre-set temperature of the crude, the system comprises two heat-insulated (cold-proofed) pipelines, through which warmed oil circulates, between shipments.

-The Arctic Gates terminal — a uniquely engineered structure standing at more than 80 metres high — is designed to operate under extreme environmental and climatic conditions: local temperatures can drop as low as —50oC, and ice can be more than two metres thick.
+The Arctic Gates terminal is a unique piece of engineering, standing at more than 80 metres in height, and designed for year-round operation under extreme climatic conditions: temperatures here can drop below −50°C, and ice can be up to two metres thick.

 The facility is equipped with a two-tier protection facility, and meets the most stringent environmental and safety standards.
 Zero-emissions" technology eliminates any risk of contaminants reaching the waters of the Gulf of Ob.